dragonman117/recipe-franz-androidMessages/README.md

 3. Create a `dev` folder if you have not already done so

-3. Unzip and copy the `recipe-franz-googleallo` folder into the recipes dev directory
+3. Unzip and copy the `recipe-franz-androidMessages` folder into the recipes dev directory

 4. Restart Franz

+### Acknowledgements
+This was built by modifying the Google Allo plugin from https://github.com/SiloCityLabs-Franz/recipe-franz-googleallo